Home

 Download

-"First they criticize you,Then they laugh at you,Then they fight with you,Then you win." - M.K.Gandhi
+"First they ignore you,Then they laugh at you,Then they fight with you,Then you win." - M.K.Gandhi

 Overview